Baptism

 Eucharist

-The Sacrament of the Eucharist, otherwise know as the Mass, is the source and summit of our Christian faith.
-It is the most important way that we offer worship to our God as a faith family.
-We believe that the bread and the wine become Christ's body and blood.
-It is a sacrament of building community, so it is also referred to as Holy Communion.
-At St. Malachy we prepare our second grade age children to receive Holy Communion for the first time.
+The Sacrament of the Eucharist, also known as the Mass, is the cornerstone of our Christian faith.
+It is the most significant way we worship our God as a faith family.
+We believe that the bread and wine become Christ's body and blood.
+This sacrament is a bond that strengthens our community, hence the term Holy Communion.
+At St. Malachy, we greatly prepare our second-grade children for their first Holy Communion, a significant milestone in their spiritual journey.

 Confirmation